How to Visit Glacier National Park in Montana

 While there aren’t many accommodations in this area of Glacier, there are a few campgrounds that you can utilize, including Logging Creek Campground, Cowman Lake Campground, and Kintla Lake Campground.
 In addition, there is also a hostel and a bed and breakfast located just outside the park.

-Travel Tips: Glacier has unpredictable weather, you won’t want to visit without a great raincoat, layers for changes of temperatures and some sun protection.
-My favorite t shirts for the outdoors are these merino wool shirts from Unbound Merino.
+Travel Tips: Glacier has unpredictable weather, you won’t want to visit without a great raincoat, layers for changes of temperatures, and some sun protection.
+My favorite t-shirts for the outdoors are these merino wool shirts from Unbound Merino.

-Wilderness Permits for Glacier National Park
+Getting Wilderness Permits for Glacier National Park

-Regardless of your destination within Glacier National Park, you will need to obtain a wilderness permit if you decide to do any off-trail hiking or backpacking.
-These permits can be purchased either in advance via Recreation.gov or in person no more than one day before your trip.
 Most backpacking permits will be reserved in the early season lottery which usually starts in April of the same year.
 During the peak summer season, between June 15th and September 30th, only 70% of permits may be reserved in advance; the remaining 30% are available for walk-ins only on a first-come, first-served basis.
 Outside of this peak season, wilderness permits are only available for purchase in-person at one of the rangers stations in the park.

 Exploring Glacier National Park